-Wholley just finished his third season as the defensive coordinator and linebackers coach for the Rams this fall.
-A 2004 graduate of the University of Connecticut who earned a master’s degree from UConn in 2008 He worked with the linebackers for the last three seasons after coaching the tight ends in 2010.
+Prior to the 2017 season, Wholley spent three years as the defensive coordinator and linebackers coach for Fordham.
+A 2004 graduate of the University of Connecticut who earned a master’s degree from UConn in 2008, he worked with the linebackers for the last three seasons after coaching the tight ends in 2010.

 In 2015, Wholley co-coordinated a Fordham defense that led the Patriot League and was tenth in the NCAA FCS in turnovers gained (29) and fumbles recovered (13) while also leading the league and ranking 17th in the nation in passes intercepted (16).
 Individually the Rams had four players named All-Patriot League with Stephen Hodge (LB) and Jihaad Pretlow (DB) earning first team honors and JQ Bowers (DB) and Niko Thorpe (LB) being placed on the second team.
 Additionally, Hodge was named a consensus All-American.